LDSSA/curriculum-development/curriculum/02-data-wrangling.md

 - concepts: relational database, tables, foreign & primary key
 - Basic tooling overview
   - show alternatives to pandas
-  - not be tested in the exercises
+  - not to be tested in the exercises
 - SELECT *
 - COUNT
 - FROM